rnd7/modulations/README.md

 Beauty of Math.
 Coding fun.
 No purpose...

 ## Run
-Open index.html in your Browser
+Open index.html in your browser or navigate to [Modulations](https://rnd7.github.io/modulations/)

 ## Screenshot